XXV - Anamnesis

-I glanced back at Victor who met my glance and said nothing.
+I glanced back at Victor.
+He met my glance and said nothing.
 He nodded slightly.
 I looked back at Dan.
-He motioned towards the wheelchair.
-Carefully I took a seat in it and held out my hand.
+He motioned toward the wheelchair.
+I carefully took a seat in it and held out my hand.
 Dan dropped the pill in it.
 The male guard handed me a glass of water.

 After several seconds, the male guard thrust his weapon forward and ordered me to take the pill.
-Dan held his hand up, motioning the male guard to back down.
+Dan held his hand up suggesting the male guard back down.

 “What is it, Kevin?”
 Dan asked.
 “What’s the matter?”

 “I’m fucking scared,” I said harshly.
 “How do I know I’ll even wake up?
 How do I know this isn’t some trick into killing me?
 Technically you won’t have killed me because I will have done it myself.”

 Dan nodded.
 “I understand your hesitation.
 I did promise you I’d be honest with you.
 Have I lied to you yet?
 Even Mr. Merrick confirmed for you that I don’t lie.
 Friends and lovers tell lies.
 Enemies share truth.”
 I said nothing.